 Where Monday.com excels is in the hyper-scheduled human.
 This would be great for a done-for-you freelancer that needed to time their work hours, a procrastinator that wants to make sure they get their stuff done, or a solopreneur going HARD on getting their business started.

 So when it came down to the choices, it really was an Asana vs Trello situation.
 Basecamp and Monday.com miss the mark completely for us.

 Both programs are extremely usable and friendly so it really comes down to personal preference and what your team needs.
 Where Trello offers freedom and ease of moving things around, Asana offers structure and the different kinds of views.

 Trello can basically do everything under the sun with added powerups and Asana makes it super easy to function within the program at the base level.

-Both programs allow you to easily invite outside people into specific boards or teams—which makes having clients part of their work really simple.
+Both programs allow you to easily invite outside people into specific boards or teams—which makes having clients on the project management team very simple.

 Do you have a favorite workflow management app?
 Tell us about it in the comments!